4brunu/4brunu.github.io/_drafts/2017-01-31-hello-world.md

 In this blog you will find content related to my experience as software developer.

-Last year was a great year for me because I had the opportunity to try and learn a lot new things, like:
+Last year I had the opportunity to try and learn a lot new things, like:
 - Reuse the business logic in c++ on iOS and Android using [Djinni](https://github.com/dropbox/djinni)
 - New Software Software architectures (MVP and MVVM)
 - Fastlane, Jenkins and Travis for Continuous Integration and Continuous Delivery